 When it comes to cosmetic surgery, it’s only natural to want everything to go just right.
 You hope for the best—not just with your procedure, but also with the results.
 And, as part of that, you want to get the timing of it just right.
 But what does that mean, exactly?
-And when should you schedule your plastic surgery procedure?
+When is the best time to schedule plastic surgery?

 Say you’re playing a role in an upcoming wedding, and really want to look your best for the big day.
 Of course, you’ll want to plan your procedure before the wedding, but not right before it.
 You want to leave yourself plenty of time to heal, to move past any swelling or redness toward a more natural, discreet look.

 That’s one aspect of timing, but there’s also the issue of seasonality.
+This certainly affects the best time to schedule plastic surgery.
 Simply put, certain procedures tend to be more popular during certain times of the year, and plastic surgeons know to prepare themselves for swells of interest during these peak months.

 Some of these seasonal factors you can probably guess.
 For instance, if you’re having a procedure done to minimize your “double chin,” it makes sense to have the procedure during fall or winter, when you can layer yourself under scarves and turtlenecks to hide some of the immediate after-effects.

 But of course, that’s just one example among many.
 The important thing is that, as you think about your own cosmetic procedure, you understand the benefits of doing it now versus later.
-Of course, it helps to speak with your surgeon, who can advise you on how long the recovery will take—a key point to consider as you try to determine when to schedule your surgery.
+Of course, it helps to speak with your surgeon, who can advise you on how long the recovery will take—a key point to consider as you try to determine the best time to schedule plastic surgery.

 The Seasonality of Plastic Surgery